What Happens When You Get Hacked

 Remember the iCloud hacking of celebrities that happened before?
 This can also happen to you.

-Or if you’re a business, this will be the data breaches where your customers’ sensitive information is leaked to the public — leading to the lost of trust of your customers.
+Or if you’re a business, this will be the data breaches where your customers’ sensitive information is leaked to the public — leading to the loss of trust of your customers.

 How to prevent level 4 hacking